 A simple step you can take before writing your ads is to search for your type of business and see what type of ads come up.
 You don’t want to copy other businesses ads exactly, but you can get an idea of what works and what is out there.

-This ad hits all of the things on our checklist.
-It is packed with keywords, offers $40 off, boasts being open 24/7, has a clear message to call, notes that they are located in NYC, and has ad extensions that are tempting to click on.
+This ad hits a lot of the things on our checklist.
+It is packed with keywords, offers $40 off, boasts being open 24/7, highlights what they are best at, and has ad extensions that are tempting to click on.
 Next, take a look at this ad:

 This ad is a little weaker because although it is clear that they are offering plumbing services in NYC, there are not many keywords, and nothing in the ad makes them stand out against the other ads listed.